mapeveri/django-musette/roadmap.rst

 5. [X] Issue #62 Bug to read file custom.css configuration
 6. [X] Issue #61 Url notification realtime not working
 7. [X] Issue #59 Order topics for last_activity
+8. [X] Issue #63 Improvements to websockets
+9. [X] If errors are found in the previous version.
+They will be arranged

+**For version (0.2.5) complete the next issues:**

-8. [ ] Issue #40 Notifications and comments NoSQL
+1. [ ] Issue #40 Notifications and comments NoSQL
-9. [ ] Issue #17 Add message private between users
+2. [ ] Issue #17 Add message private between users
+3. [ ] If errors are found in the previous version.
+They will be arranged